 The quality of the portable cribs varies significantly.
-Some of the products are sturdy with tightly woven mesh and durable fabric with even stitching.
+Some products are sturdy with tightly woven mesh and durable fabric with even stitching.
 Other options are somewhat wobbly when we press on the top rails, and the mesh easily stretches, or it has loose threads and off-kilter stitching.

 The Joovy Room2 and the 4moms Breeze earned top scores of 9 of 10.
 Both cribs have sturdy frames and tight mesh with impressive attention to detail.